openstack-archive/tempest-lib/README.rst

 tempest-lib is a library of common functionality that was originally in tempest (or similar in scope to tempest)

+**As of the 1.0.0 release tempest-lib as a separate repository and project is deprecated.
+The library now exists as part of the tempest project, all future development will occur there.
+To use the library for future releases update your imports from tempest_lib to tempest.lib, and add tempest>=10 to your project requirements**

 Features
 --------